-The context is the words that come before and after the unknown word.
+The context are the words that come before and after the unknown word.
 The hints that the text gives about the meaning of the unknown words are called context clues.

 The students will be asked to clarify words within a sentence.
-The student will need to use the context clues, to clarify the unknown words.
+The student will need to use the context clues to clarify the unknown words.

-EXAMPLE:

-The farmer gathered the apples from the
+Example: The farmer gathered the apples from the tree. (collected)

-- O Having your child read at least 30 min. every day will expand their vocabulary. - Read with your child and try to clarify unknown words as you come across them in the reading.
+- OHaving your child read at least 30 min. every day will expand their vocabulary. - O Read with your child and try to clarify unknown words as you come across them in the reading.
 Show them how to figure out the meaning by using the context clues instead of using a dictionary.